sabrineChe/documentation/docs/collection/implementation.rst

 |                      | for descriptive metadata     |                     |               |
 +----------------------+------------------------------+---------------------+---------------+

-.. [*] This value is automatically generated.
+.. [-] This value is automatically generated.

-B. Collection Item: In order to create a new collection item, the following attributes are expected to be given by the user:
+- Collection Item: In order to create a new collection item, the following attributes are expected to be given by the user:

 +-----------------+------------------------------+---------------------+---------------+
 | Property Name   | Description                  | Mandatory/Optional  | Default Value |